 Passive solar energy transfer mechanisms

-To use passive solar energy requires a series of energy exchanges, transferring energy from one system to another.
-For example, transferring the energy of solar radiation to a water tank to heat it and obtain sanitary hot water.
+In order to take advantage of passive solar energy, it is essential to carry out a series of energy exchanges, in which solar energy is transferred from one system to another.
+An example of this is the transfer of heat from solar radiation to a water tank, which is used to heat the water and obtain domestic hot water.

 Heat transfer by conduction